masonheverett/advent-of-code/README.md

 * Do all your work in the provided file, but don't try to fit it all into the `solve` method; using best coding practices and split out logical chunks into smaller methods
 * Don't reinvent the wheel: the hardest part of these problems is the math, so do the hard work early by figuring out the best mathematical solution before turning it into code
 * Use [`lodash`](https://lodash.com/docs/4.17.15), it's imported into every file already
+* If the problem uses an Intcode Computer, use the `runProgram` method that takes a computer state and input, found in `intcode.js`

 ### Testing a Solution